Sponsor a Flowerscape

 In 2012, there were KAB Flowerscapes sites on every traffic island, city corner and expressway ramp downtown.
 In addition, there were floral displays at Alexander Park, Cotter Park, Lock III Park and Judith Bear Isroff Park!
 The 39 beautification locations in 2012 had over 36,000 plants installed and the most advanced computerized timers controlling the sprinkling systems.
 The 2013 Flowerscape budget was $140,000 but as the program has become more efficient and professional over the years, the agency has managed to keep the budget stable.

 The degree of pride generated by these oases of color is well worth the continued support of the private sector, from which supplemental monies for this public project needs to be raised annually.

 It takes a full-time Flowerscape Director months to do landscape plans and place nursery orders.
-Then, just about the time of our largest community volunteer effort, Clean Up Akron Month-April, our paid Forewoman and one-man crew are preparing the beds for another successful season of blooming color!
+Then, just about the time of our largest community volunteer effort, Clean Up Akron Month-April, our paid Forewoman and 2-person crew are preparing the beds for another successful season of blooming color!

-Thank you to our Flowerscape Sponsors:
+Thank you to our Flowerscape Sponsors

 The Orr Family Foundation sponsors the Howard & Ridge Street corner (Cuyahoga Valley Railway Station).

 Dominion sponsors the Flowerscape site located at Civic Mall – Charles Goodyear Park (across from City Hall).